 Hydrogen peroxide is used to disinfect tools, bleach hair, and to clean surfaces.
 It’s also used in oral care and gardening.
 It may be discomforting to know that a touted skin treatment can also be used as a household cleaner.

 According to the National Capital Poison Center, over-the-counter (OTC) products with hydrogen peroxide contain “safe” concentrations of 3 percent, while some industrial versions contain up to 90 percent.

 Your doctor may use hydrogen peroxide in small doses to help treat instances of oxidative stress in your skin.
 It’s not, however, widely regarded as a safe product for alternative skin care.
 Learn more about the risks to your skin and what you should use instead.

 Hydrogen peroxide is a type of acid that is pale blue to translucent in color.
-This disinfectant is available for OTC usage in smaller concentrations that those designed for industrial use.
+This disinfectant is available for OTC usage in smaller concentrations than those designed for industrial use.
 You can buy it in wipes or as a liquid to apply with a cotton ball.

 It’s sometimes used to treat minor cases of the following conditions: